Rotterdam EMS receives a new ambulance

 “When an ambulance is called for an emergency situation every second counts, especially during these critical times,” Santabarbara said.
 “Unfortunately, we have seen a number of ambulance services close their doors, and we can’t risk seeing more do the same, not when lives are on the line.
 This funding is a smart investment that supports health care here in Rotterdam and will help save lives.”

-The new ambulance will be put into service Wednesday afternoon following an unveiling ceremony.
+The ambulance was put into service Wednesday afternoon after an unveiling ceremony.